jianyu-li/yet-another-media-player/README.md

 ```yaml
 idle_screen: search-recently-played
 ```

+### Adaptive Control Size
+Some dashboards give the card a ton of horizontal space which previously resulted in big gaps between the playback controls.
+Set `adaptive_controls: true` to have each control button stretch and gain padding as space becomes available, producing larger and easier-to-press targets without impacting compact layouts.

 ### Artwork Overrides
 Use `media_artwork_overrides` to replace missing or low-resolution art with higher quality images.
 Rules are evaluated from top to bottom; the first match wins.
 Supply an `image_url` along with a single match key (`media_title`, `media_artist`, `media_album_name`, `media_content_id`, `media_channel`, `app_name`, `media_content_type`, or `entity_id`).
 To cover any track that ships without art, use `missing_art_url` instead of a match value.
 Optionally include `size_percentage` to scale the replacement relative to the card.